zhouyl/flowblade/docs/components/data-display/tag.md

 # Tag

 Tag component for labels, categories, and keywords.
+Tag provides a flexible way to display tags with support for various sizes, colors, variants, and optional close buttons.

 ## Basic Usage